 We turn finally to policy implications from an emerging market perspective.
 Three types of economic policy in a financial crisis have been discussed.
-First, legal, regulatory, and political institutions can contribute to reducing the likelihood that shocks to the system cause financial crises.
-Second, crisis resolution procedures are required once a large part of the financial system is distressed.
-Third, macroeconomic policy including exchange rate arrangements can be conducted to minimize the impact of shocks and to contribute to an economic recovery.
-The policy implications for a particular country would depend on whether it has its own financial crisis or whether foreign interest rates and demand conditions have affected domestic economic activity.
+First, legal, regulatory and political institutions can contribute to reduce the likelihood that shocks to the system cause financial crises.
+Second, crisis resolution procedures are required once a large part of the financial system is

-It has been argued that financial systemic effects of an event disrupting the financial sector can be minimized by the existence of appropriate contractual, legal, regulatory, and political institutions.
+It has been argued that financial systemic effects of an event disrupting the financial sector can be minimized by the existence of appropriate contractual, legal, regulatory and political institutions.
 These institutions would reduce frictions in the allocation of losses caused, for example, by the bursting of a real estate bubble by reducing incentives to delay the allocation of losses in accordance with contractual arrangements.
-Such delays contribute to contagion and to the reduced supply of credit from financial firms with uncertain survivability and from investors in financial markets.
-The institutions should also contribute to minimizing the incentives in financial firms to shift risk to deposit insurance funds and taxpayers.
+Such delays contribute to contagion and to reduced supply of credit from financial firms with uncertain survivability and from investors in financial markets.
+The institutions should also contribute to minimizing the incentives in financial firms to shift risk to deposit insurance funds and tax payers.

-The institutional failures emphasized here are the implicit protection of creditors and sometimes even shareholders of financial firms; lack of credible, formal insolvency procedures for financial institutions and corporate governance systems in the financial sector; and the failure of the political process to determine principles for allocation of losses rapidly and credibly.
+The institutional failures emphasized here are implicit protection of creditors and sometimes even shareholders of financial firms, lack of credible, formal insolvency procedures for financial institutions, corporate governance systems in the financial sector, and failure of the political process to rapidly and credibly determine principles for allocation of losses.
 At the center stands the lack of operational and credible insolvency procedures for financial firms.
-Rule-based procedures for "structured early intervention" and the closing of banks have been implemented in the United States but they do not apply effectively to banks that are "too big to fail" and to non-bank financial firms.
+Rule-based procedures for "structured early intervention" and the closing of banks have been implemented in the US but they do not apply effectively to banks that are "too big to fail" and to non-bank financial firms.
 Other countries lack effective and predictable procedures completely.

-The lack of specific insolvency procedures for financial firms implies that governments are compelled to issue far-reaching guarantees to creditors and even to shareholders of financial firms once financial institutions are weak and insolvency or the near-insolvency of banks and other financial firms threaten the functioning of the financial system.
-Policymakers face the problem of minimizing the effects of a possible credit crunch caused by banks' need to build up capital.
-The "bad bank" model used in Sweden in the early 1990s illustrated the difficulties and potential costs of conducting such policies.
-Competitive effects of the valuation of the "bad assets" must be considered as well as the selection of assets transferred to the "bad bank" according to rules that minimize potential conflicts of interest.
+The lack of specific insolvency procedures for financial firms implies that governments are compelled to issue far-reaching guarantees to creditors and even to shareholders of financial firms once financial institutions are weak and the functioning of the financial system is threatened by insolvency or near-insolvency of banks and other financial firms.
+Policy makers face the problem of minimizing the effects of a possible credit crunch caused by banks' need to build up capital.
+The difficulties and potential costs of conducting such policies were illustrated by the "bad bank" model used in Sweden in the early 1990s.
+Competitive effects of the valuation of the "bad assets" must be considered and the selection of assets transferred to the "bad bank" according to rules that minimize potential conflicts of interest.

-The extent to which regulation itself contributes to systemic effects in a financial crisis has not been addressed directly.
+The extent to which regulation itself contribute to systemic effects in a financial crisis has not been addressed directly.
 However, the "too big to fail" argument for implicit protection of financial firms and their stakeholders can be considered a result of a regulatory failure.

-The BCAF does not consider the potential systemic contribution of a particular firm's failure.
+The Basel Capital Adequacy framework does not consider the potential systemic contribution of a particular firm's failure.
 It actually favors large financial conglomerates.
-The ESFRC (2009) recommended that systemically important financial firms should be required to keep a relatively high capital ratio.
+The European Shadow Financial Regulatory Committee (2009) has recommended that systemically relatively important financial firms should be required to keep a relatively high capital ratio.

-In the lack of effective institutions that may prevent or reduce the likelihood of systemic consequences of a large shock in financial markets, policy must focus on creating a stable macroeconomic environment without strong incentives to build up leverage.
-Macroeconomic policy can also contribute to making the impact of deleveraging as rapid and painless as possible.
+Lacking effective institutions that may prevent or reduce the likelihood of systemic consequences of a large shock in financial markets, policy must focus on creating a stable macroeconomic environment without strong incentives to build up leverage, and where risk and liquidity are not influenced by shifts in macroeconomic policy.
+Macroeconomic policy can also contribute to make the impact of de-leveraging as rapid and painless as possible.
 The design of such policy is highly controversial and beyond the scope of this paper.
 Frictions in labor and product markets would be important for evaluating alternative policy responses.